in Health Policy

 I am a co-Course Director for the "Public Health For Development" Masters.
 I also organize the study unit "Organization and Management" and lecture on communicable diseases policy.

 I currently work on a variety of projects in relation to health systems both in the UK and abroad.
-I am an associate researcher within the Health Protection Research Unit in collaboration with Public Health England and I lead the theme that examines vaccination policy in England and the effectiveness of delivery of the immunisation programme in England (http://immunisation.hpru.nihr.ac.uk).
+I am an associate researcher within the Health Protection Research Unit in immunisation in collaboration with Public Health England and I lead the theme that examines vaccination policy in England and the effectiveness of delivery of the immunisation programme (http://immunisation.hpru.nihr.ac.uk).
 I have researched immunisation programme delivery in a range of LMICs , and am interested in particular in evaluating models to deliver vaccination in poor urban settings.
-I am an associate researcher in a global project on one Dose HPV consortium, and research exploring population access to health systems and health financing in refugees settings.
+I am an associate researcher in a global project on one Dose HPV consortium, and co-lead research that is exploring population access to health systems and health financing in refugees settings (eg. Northern Uganda).

 Previously I studied decision-making processes in new vaccine adoption and the impact of new vaccines introduction on health systems in low and middle income countries.
 I have been part in 2010 in a WHO sponsored study to evaluate impact on health systems of measles eradication activities.
-I have been a member of the WHO working group on new vaccines and health systems from 2010 to 2012.
-I have also been involved in review the delivery of HPV vaccination in LMIC and currently looking at the role and progress of National Immunisation Technical Advisoy Groups in LMICs.
+I was a member of the WHO working group on new vaccines and health systems from 2010 to 2012.
+I have also been involved in review the delivery of HPV vaccination in LMICs and currently looking at the role and progress of National Immunisation Technical Advisoy Groups in LMICs.
 I was a member of the Gavi Independent Review Committee over the period 2012-2019.

 I have a strong interest in global health policy and have worked with the Global Fund for Aids, TB and malaria, Gavi and the WHO.
 I have conducted research on assessing pandemic preparedness in various regions of the world.
 I have conducted research to evaluate impact on health systems of disease control programmes (influenza pandemic, HIV/AIDS, TB, and vaccination).

-I have a good knowledge of health systems in Francophone Africa.
+I have a good knowledge of health systems in Francophone Africa (Cameroon, DRC, Senegal).
 I speak French and Russian.